 Is Tuition Money Well Spent?

-Ultimately, it is down to each specific scenario to determine if tuition is money well spent.
-Some students might pay for a tutor and end up with a merely satisfactory 'C' grade, having expected more from their investment in time and money.
+Ultimately, it is down to each tutor to determine whether tuition is money well spent.
+Some students might pay for lessons and end up with a merely satisfactory 'C' grade, having expected more from their investment.

-However, the important thing to remember is that a tutor can only do so much in the given time, and it is equally up to the student to put the effort in too in order to see a significant improvement.
+However, it's important to remember is that VCE or HSC tutors can only do so much in the given time, and it is equally up to the student to put the contact hours and effort in too in order to see improvement over the years.

-Private tuition has become increasingly popular, even among those who are already paying thousands of pounds for a high-class education, as it offers students the best possible start in life.
+Private tutors have become increasingly popular in Australia, even among those who are already paying top dollar for a good VCE or HSC education, as they offer students a fantastic start in their studies.

-With the jobs market so competitive in this 21st century, young professionals need every edge possible to compete for the best roles.
+With the job market currently so competitive in Melbourne and Sydney, young professionals will need every edge possible to compete for the best roles.

-If you just want some temporary help, why not hire a tutor to help you with revision in the run up to your exams.
+So if you just want a bit of temporary help, why not view and contact some experienced tutors to help you with revision in the lead up to your ATAR exams.